 Some Parker residents turn to human growth hormone, or HGH, to improve their athletic performance and maintain their youth.
 There is a pea sized pituitary gland at the base of the brain that produces the HGH hormone and helps children grow and maintain healthy organs and tissues throughout life.
 Around middle age, that gland produces less and less of the HGH hormone.
 Many people turn to growth hormone products at this point in their lives to rejuvenate the body.
 We offer one product, Secretropin®, which helps maintain HGH levels, and is available at Cratos Health Calculated in Parker.

-A Natural Human Growth Hormone Product in Monument
+A Natural Human Growth Hormone Product in Parker

-There are many reported benefits of growth hormones products at our Monument center.
-Some of the benefits our Monument individuals report are increases in things like energy and performance, immune system function, relative bone density, libido, cardiac function, hair growth, mood, and rest patterns, among other things.
-Monument patients have also shown a reduction in negative factors such as fat accumulation, blood pressure, risk of developing type 2 diabetes, and the effects of osteoporosis.
+There are many reported benefits of growth hormones products at our Parker center.
+Some of the benefits our Parker individuals report are increases in things like energy and performance, immune system function, relative bone density, libido, cardiac function, hair growth, mood, and rest patterns, among other things.
+Parker patients have also shown a reduction in negative factors such as fat accumulation, blood pressure, risk of developing type 2 diabetes, and the effects of osteoporosis.